 From the country to the city

-Unlike many retirees who opt to move away from larger metropolitan areas where they worked and raised their families to smaller, more rural communities, Spry and Scanlan did s the opposite.
+Unlike many retirees who opt to move away from larger metropolitan areas where they worked and raised their families to smaller, more rural communities, Spry and Scanlan did just the opposite.

 “We raised our son on 10 acres on the Rum River in a rural community about 60 miles north of the Twin Cities,” explains Spry.
 “We landscaped our property, built an outdoor oven and a dock, cleared walking and snowshoe paths through our woods and felled our own Christmas trees.”